alextewpin/hatch-test/README.md

 ### Implementation Notes

 It seems that point of assignment was to implement a vitrualized table (which I did).
 However, on such a small dataset regular table works mostly fine.
-Virtualized version have 60fps performance most of the time, I've tested it on my laptop with 6x slowdown and an iPhone SE.
+Virtualized version have 60 FPS performance most of the time, I've tested it on my laptop with 6x slowdown and an iPhone SE.
 However, from time to time it could skip a beat, which may result in an blank content for a frame in certain cituations.
 I don't think it's fixable without dropping React and generating table content DOM by hand.
 React-virtualized same problem and about the same performance.

 For styling I usually use styled-components, however styled Material-UI components have some issues with typings, so I've opted in for plain CSS.
 Also, it's way more performant that way.